DSA-12/simple-attend-system/README.md

 # simple-attend-system

-it is a personal project to improve my coding skils pls if u want to update some thing make it very simple so i can understand it and pls put discription for what u did ty <3
+"This is a personal project to help me improve my coding skills.
+If you'd like to contribute, please keep the updates simple so I can easily understand them.
+Also, kindly include a description explaining what changes you made.
+Thank you! ❤️"